om-mani-padme-hum/ezobjects-mysql/README.md

 | **Array\[function]** | `Array` | `[]` | MEDIUMTEXT |
 | **Array\[object]** | `Array` | `[]` | MEDIUMTEXT |
 | **Array\[MyEZObject]** | `Array` | `[]` | TEXT |

-## One Property Is Required

-Each of your MySQL EZ Objects **must** include an `int` property named `id` that will be automatically configured to serve as an auto-incrementing primary index in the MySQL table that you are linking your object to.
-The `load` method will generally be based off the `id` field, unless you specify a `otherSearchProperty` to load by as an alternative.
-Also note that you **must** also use the [mysql-await](https://github.com/om-mani-padme-hum/mysql-await) module for your database connection for compatability purposes and to allow async/await functionality.
-It is simply a wrapper for the popular [mysql](https://github.com/mysqljs/mysql) module and takes no time to scan and see that nothing fishy is going on.

 ## Basic EZ Object Method Signatures